Coopydood/ultimate-macOS-KVM/docs/AutoPilot.md

 Custom values are not supported.
 When inputting a value at this stage, you will be given a list of supported resolutions to select from.
 You must then type the number next to the corresponding resolution to select it, *do not type the resolution itself*.

+> [!NOTE]
-**NOTE: This becomes irrelevant if you use GPU passthrough.
+> **This becomes irrelevant if you use GPU passthrough.
 Virtual screens are replaced by your physical monitors and their EDID data, which defines available resolutions.
 This stage is only useful for those not interested in using passthrough.**

 | **Default** |                                             Accepted                                            |       _Examples_      |
 |:-----------:|:-----------------------------------------------------------------------------------------------:|:---------------------:|